 The Galata Tower is a medieval stone tower that stands in the Galata district of Istanbul.
 The Genoese built it in the 14th century, and today it provides one of the best panoramic views of the city.

-What to do at Galata Tower:
+What to Do at Galata Tower

 • Take the elevator to the top of the tower and enjoy the breathtaking views of Istanbul.